 Having a command of the English language is one thing, grasping cultural distinctions can be something quite different.

-Subtle cultural differences can affect the way language is interpreted, so it’s my job to ensure that the communication between both our residents and care home staff and amongst the care home staff members themselves, is as clear as possible.
+Subtle cultural differences can affect the way language is interpreted.
+So, it’s my job to ensure that the communication is as clear as possible.
+This would be between both our residents and care home staff and amongst the care home staff members themselves.

 This is why at Stanfield Nursing Home, we work with Lucy Davidson [BA Hons QT, Teacher of English as a Second Language] to enhance the cultural understanding and use of the English language to all of our employees whose first language is not English.